libapps/libapps-mirror/nassh/doc/api.md

 On Chrome OS, trigger a SFTP filesystem mount with the Files app.

+This is a one-shot API that does not allow for interactive UI.
+It is meant to automatically set up connections that use key auth only.

 | Field name     | Type    | Description |
 |----------------|---------|-------------|
 | `command`      | !string | Must be `mount`. |